azdabat/Advanced-Threat-Hunting-Rules/README.md

 This is a personal research project.
 All logic is written manually, referencing real attacker behaviour, public reports, and hands-on knowledge of endpoint and cloud telemetry.
+I have dozens of hunts offline but will introduce them at a pace to ensure high fedelity/noise Vs. Signal testing.

 As the repository evolves, rules will continue to be updated for: